-This game is perfect for team building, in that it is one of the few ice breaker games which requires your entire group (or sets of teams in larger groups) to do a joint activity.
+This game is perfect for team building; it is one of the few ice breaker games that require your entire group (or sets of teams in larger groups) to do a joint activity.
 It is very straightforward and extremely effective in building team dynamics!

-By having your entire group work together, you are enabling them to talk amongst themselves and join forces to get the task accomplished.
+By having your entire group work together, you are enabling them to talk amongst themselves and join forces to get the task completed.

 This is a much more creative way to have them interact with one another than simply sitting around in a circle sharing their names and likes or dislikes, and can lead to great professional relationships in the long run.

-Ice breaker games like these are ideal for any sort of business meeting or, as mentioned before, a team building exercise at work or school.
-Children might even enjoy it during their first day of school, and it would be a good idea to use at parties where very few people know each other.
+Ice breaker games like this are ideal for any sort of business meeting or team building exercise at work or school.
+Children may enjoy it during their first day of school, and it could be a good idea to use at parties where few people know each other.